LuisEspinosa7/LuisEspinosa7/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara and coding stuffs.
+- 🎓 &nbsp; Fullstack Software Engineer with more than 4 years of experience.

+- 🤯 &nbsp; Crazy about software technologies, backend, frontend and a great user experience...

-- 🌱 &nbsp; Learning about Cloud Tech, Systems Design.
+- 🔎 &nbsp; Learning about Cloud (AWS), mobile development and UX Design.

-- ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+- ✍️ &nbsp; True believer that motivation is the way.

+- 🤪 &nbsp; I also enjoy video games, reading, photography...